Joaxin/dpps-vercel/README.md

 Refused to apply style from 'XXX' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.
 ```

+## ⚠️ Disclaimer

+Please note that this project is only for learning and research purposes, and the author is not responsible for any legal consequences caused by the use of this project.

 ## REFs